uct-cbio/ngs-academy/_posts/2022-05-16-Docker-Training.md

 <p align="left"><b >Course overview:</b></p>

- <p align="left">You will learn the fundamentals of Docker and containers from a bioinformatics perspective.
+ <p align="left">In this course you will learn the fundamentals of Docker and containers from a bioinformatics perspective.
 First, you will learn what docker is, docker commands and alternatives to docker.
 Along the way, you will learn how to create Docker images and understand the concept of containers.
  <p>